dbadb/dbStompbox/README.md

 Pins A8, A9 are used to sample the expression pedals.
 Expression pedals introduce a variable resister (potentiometer) between the reference voltage and ground.
 In the 3.3V TeensyLC, the reference signal is obtained from either ARef or the 3.3V pin.
-Here is a crude diagram represeting the portion of the TRS jack and the associated signal.
+Here is a crude diagram representing the portion of the TRS jack and its associated signal connections.
+The green wire represents the state of the expression pedal and is wired to the Teensy pin A8 or A9.

 <center>
 <img src="./images/trsWiring.png">